JekxDevil/pacman-racket/README.md

   character
 - (update-score) -> given an item, check if it is a valuable one, and if it is so, add it to the score
 - (clear-item) -> clear the item pacman has overlayed
-- (pre-game-over) -> check if pacman collided with an unvulnerable ghosts, if so quit the game
+- (pre-game-over) -> check if pacman collided with an invulnerable ghosts, if so quit the game
 - (game-over) -> check all possible causes of game over and if there are any, quit the game
 - (is-fullscore) -> check if score is full, if it is return true otherwise false
 - (collision-pacman) -> check if pacman overlayed a ghost